 For the Salad

-- Blanch the snow peas and snap peas in simmering salted water until bright green in color, immediately place in an ice bath (ice mixed with water).
+- Blanch the snow peas,snap peas, and carrot in simmering salted water for about 1 - 1/1/2 minutes, immediately place in an ice bath (ice mixed with water).
 Once they are cool, drain, pat dry and set aside.
-In a large bowl mix the cold soba noodles with the cold vegetables, toss with the dressing.
+In a large bowl mix the cold soba noodles with the blanched vegetables and sliced red peppers, toss with the dressing.
 Taste and adjust seasonings.
 Divide the salad between two large bowls.

 For the Sesame Seared Ahi